tnagelkerke/dropwizard-config-encrypt/README.md

 Import the library into your DW project.
 Add the decryption bundle or command (only one of both is required) by overriding Application#initialize.
 In both cases a function is required that will get the encryption client from the config.

+You may also extend our custom Application as described below.

 ### Configuration
 The KMS client needs to know where your KMS key is located and which key it is.
 ```